 While many treatment options can manage a patient’s symptoms and ameliorate asthma and asthma attacks, ongoing clinical trials seek to improve the safety and efficacy of existing treatments and find new solutions to modify the underlying disease process and improve the asthmatic population’s quality of life.

-Christine Tiesler, senior director – inflammation, infectious disease, general medicine, at Covance recently shared her insights on the operational considerations for enrolling and retaining patients for these important studies.
+Christine Tiesler, senior director, inflammation, infectious disease, are general medicine, at Covance recently shared her insights on the operational considerations for enrolling and retaining patients in these important studies.

 Q: What do you see as some of the challenges in today’s clinical trials studying asthma treatments?

 As with any large global study, you need sufficient data for regulatory approval.
 Asthma, like many other trials, faces increasing competition for patients.
-Sponsors often need to expand their site list and study a large age range to run their studies, typically working with patients anywhere from four years old to 80.
+Sponsors often need to expand their site list and study a large age range in order to run their studies, typically working with patients anywhere from four to 80 years old.

 Q: Given the need for pediatric patients, what should sponsors consider when recruiting for this age group?

 When working with pediatric populations, it is important to think from the patient’s point of view.
-Asthma attacks are naturally very scary and we want to make sure the patients feel comfortable and understand how we are treating their symptoms.
+Asthma attacks are naturally very scary, so we want to make sure the patients feel comfortable and understand how we are treating their symptoms.